aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/discord-start-guide.md

 ### How to find, join and create channels

-By default, you’re automatically added to the main channels that everyone belongs to (for example, #general, #introduce-yourself, #social-breakroom & the working group (WG) channel you indicated interest in upon first join).
+By default, you are automatically added to the main channels that everyone belongs to (for example, #general, #introduce-yourself, #social-breakroom & the Working Groups (WG) channel you indicated interest in upon first join).

 Other WG channels are made public, so please feel free to browse and join at will.